xmotion-project/karaloop/README.md

 ## Contact

-Please direct any inquiries to xxx@protonmail.com
+Please send us any feedback, comments, suggestions or inquiries to karaloop@protonmail.com